Deducteam/dedukti_set_theory/theoriezf/README.md

+#Implementation of Set theory in Dedukti

 The implementation of __Set theory__ in Dedukti is composed of several files :

 - *logic.lp* that contains the basis of logic

 - *language.lp* that contains the defintion of the theory of pointed graphs

-- the files named *lemmasA_B.lp* contain the proofs of lemmaA to lemmaB.
+- the files named *lemmasA_B.lp* contain the proofs of lemmaA to lemmaB

 - *nat.lp* contains the definition of natural numbers